 Due in large part to New York's helmet law, the number of fatally injured motorcyclists who were not wearing a helmet is relatively small.
-The number of unhelmeted motorcyclist fatalities declined to 9 in 2016, well below the reduction target of 14 set for the end of calendar year 2018.
+The number of unhelmeted motorcyclist fatalities declined to a 5-year average of 14 in 2013-2017, reaching the reduction target of 14.3 set for 2015-2019.

-C-9) Number of drivers age 20 or younger involved in fatal crashes (FARS)
+Performance Measure: C-9) Number of drivers age 20 or younger involved in fatal crashes (FARS)